lsst-dm/dm_dev_guide/services/lsst-login.rst

 Connecting and Authenticating
 =============================

+..
+ATTENTION:: The lsst-login servers are still being developed and access is currently restricted to select project users and IP addresses.

 You can log into LSST development servers at NCSA with your NCSA account as follows:

-   - NCSA username and password *OR* valid Kerberos ticket from workstation/laptop, *AND*
+   - NCSA username and password **OR** valid Kerberos ticket from workstation/laptop, **AND**
    - NCSA Duo authentication

 You can reset your NCSA password at the following URL: